-As most of my readers already know, I'm in the midst of editing my next three historical fiction pieces that are part of The Country Girl Empress series: AT THE CASTLE OF DREAMS (book 5) and two yet untitled projects (book 6 and 7).
+As most of my readers already know, I'm in the midst of editing my next two historical fiction pieces.
+One stand-alone novel called WITH THE HEART OF A LIONESS - A Duchess of Aquitaine Novel, and THE IMPERIAL REBEL, book eight of #TheCountryGirlEmpressSeries.
 With that in mind, I thought this would be the perfect opportunity to share some tips and tricks that help me along the way to polish my manuscript.

 Take a Break